 The original Scimitar Pro had a bunch of issues that never really allowed it to compete with the likes of the Razer Naga or Utech Venus.
 However, the new and greatly improved Scimitar Pro is here to kick ass and take names.

-One of the biggest issues with the old version was the lift-off distance issues.
-It was way too sensitive and would at times not register movement because it registered the mouse as being above the surface if you played on anything other than mouse pads.
+One of the most significant issues with the old version was the lift-off distance issues.
+It was way too sensitive and would, at times, not register movement because it registered the mouse as being above the surface if you played on anything other than mousepads.
 Well, I’m glad to say that the new PMW-3367 Corsair Sensor doesn’t have any trace of these problems and is, in fact, one of the better sensors I have tested in recent times.
-To make sure it didn’t pack the same lift-off problem we tested it on 4 very different surfaces and on all of them it ran smoothly.
-Rivaling that of the classic Razer, Logitech and HyperX sensors.
+To make sure it didn’t pack the same lift-off problem, we tested it on four very different surfaces, and on all of them, it ran smoothly.
+It is rivaling that of the classic Razer, Logitech, and HyperX sensors.

 Third, and the last issue was durability.
 The old mouse had this unique rubbery surface.
-However, the problem was that the mouse would get worn down incredibly fast and start looking like a year old mouse after a few months.
-They now remade the mouse with mostly hardened plastics which feels quite smooth and definitely more durable.
+However, the problem was that the mouse would get worn down incredibly fast and start looking like a year-old mouse after a few months.
+They now remade the mouse with mostly hardened plastics, which feels quite smooth and more durable.

 While Corsair fixed almost all the significant problems, they also managed to keep and improve on the things that worked well.

 The mechanical side MMO button layout merely is fantastic and has some of the best tactical feedback of any mice in the MMO genre.
-What makes this layout unique, aside from the high quality and mechanical build is the slide function.
-You can adjust all the keys about 8mm which give you the ability to adapt the layout to better suit your preferences.
-Which is a big deal.
+What makes this layout unique, aside from the high quality and mechanical build, is the slide function.
+You can adjust all the keys about 8mm, which gives you the ability to adapt the layout to better suit your preferences, which is a big deal.
 One of the most prominent issues people run into with MMO mice is that the large design of side buttons don’t quite fit ergonomically.
 Well, with the Corsair Scimitar Pro, you can make it fit.

-Like most of its competitors, it is also running with a whopping 16.000 DPI maximum setting which is more than you will ever need, believe me.
+Like most of its competitors, it is also running with a whopping 16.000 DPI maximum setting, which is more than you will ever need.

 The ugly duckling indeed turned into the beautiful swan, and the Corsair Scimitar went from one of my least favorite mice to one of my absolute favorite MMO mice on the market.